wp-plugins/ninjafirewall/readme.txt

 7. NinjaFirewall Contextual Help.

 == Changelog ==

+= 1.3.4 =
+* Added a new option to monitor the database and send an alert if an administrator account is created, modified or deleted (see "Event Notifications > Database").
+* Added a "Processing time" legend to File Check snapshot description to display the time it took to perform the scan.
+* Updated security rules.
+* On new installations, File Guard will be enabled by default.
+* NinjaFirewall will refuse to install if the WordPress `/plugins/` directory was renamed.
+* Fixed a bug in File Check scheduled scan: it was not disabled when deactivating NinjaFirewall.

 = 1.3.3 =
 * File Check can now run scheduled scans on a specific interval (hourly, twicedaily or daily) and send reports by email (see "File Check > Options" menu and its contextual help).